lb-/website/content/index.md

 ## Posts

-I have a few developer focused tutorials on [dev.to](https://dev.to/lb), plus some older thoughts and ramblings on [Posts by LB](https://posts-by.lb.ee) - my Medium Publication.
+I have a few developer focused tutorials on [dev.to](https://dev.to/lb).